Lady J: Cast

+Production

+Filming took place at the Château de Sourches in Saint-Symphorien (Sarthe).

 Release

 The film opened in French theaters in September 2018.
 It also screened at the 2018 Toronto International Film Festival, as part of the Platform program.
 Netflix obtained rights to stream the film in the US and internationally.

 Reception

+Box office

+The film grossed $4.1 million at the French box office.

+Critical response

 Lady J has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 13 reviews, and an average rating of 6.8/10.
+The website's critical consensus states: "Deliciously decadent, Lady J is a surprisingly subversive romance with incredible production values.